 Student Health 101

 Student Health 101 is a monthly newsletter sent to all students covering common college topics and transitions.
 Parent Perspective, a newsletter by the creators of Student Health 101, is meant to help family members become better informed about many of the issues students face so they can help guide students to healthy ways of dealing with various situations.
-Read this month’s issue here.
+This month’s issue covers topics including:

 Airport and Greyhound Shuttle Schedule

 The Office of Student Involvement offers a $5 shuttle to the Des Moines Int’l Airport and Greyhound station for college breaks.
 The shuttle does NOT run to Amtrak.
 If you make travel plans for your student that coincide with the shuttle schedule listed below, please ask your student to reserve a shuttle spot for her/himself at least three days prior to the date s/he wishes to ride.
-Students should make this reservation themselves as they know best when they are done with classes and exams, or if they have already arranged friends to drive them.
-The link to sign up for the airport shuttles can be found on the Student Activities myCentral page.
+Students should make this reservation themselves as they know best when they are done with classes, exams, or if they have already arranged friends to drive them.
 The shuttle schedule for spring 2014 is as follows: